-In December 2017, EPA designated all remaining areas of Wisconsin as attainment/unclassifiable for the NAAQS, except for Outagamie County.
-In December 2020 EPA made an initial area designation for Outagamie County of nonattainment for this NAAQS based on 2017-2019 data.
+In 2017, EPA designated all remaining areas of Wisconsin as attainment/unclassifiable for the NAAQS, except for Outagamie County.
+In December 2020, based on 2017-2019 data, the EPA made an initial area designation for Outagamie County as nonattainment.
 This designation was updated to attainment/unclassifiable in April 2021 based on 2018-2020 data.

-Wisconsin currently meets the 2010 SO_2 NAAQS statewide.
-Wisconsin is required to provide an annual assessment of SO_2 emissions for any areas that were designated in this round based on modeling of actual source emissions; this assessment is included as Appendix G.
+Wisconsin is required to provide an annual assessment of SO2 emissions for any areas that were designated in this round based on modeling of actual source emissions; this assessment is included as Appendix G.

-Figure 9: 2024 SO2 Monitoring Sites in Wisconsin
+Figure 9: 2025 SO2 Monitoring Sites in Wisconsin

-Figure 10: 1-hour SO2 2021-2023 Design Values Compared to the NAAQS
+Figure 10: 1-hour SO2 2022-2024 Design Values Compared to the NAAQS